 Other general consumer protection laws also apply to ICOs, including laws preventing fraudulent and other criminal conduct – like obtaining money by deception.

-To comply with the fair dealing requirements, all promotional material associated with your ICO – including your whitepaper, website, and any social media, must follow these principles
+To comply with the fair dealing requirements, all promotional material associated with your ICO – including your whitepaper, website, and any social media, must follow the following principles:

 For example, any statements about growth projections and the expected future value of a business should be based on reasonable assumptions, and able to be verified.
 We may ask you to provide evidence of this and would expect the material to be provided immediately on request.